 As your counsellor I will use the best approach suited to you, I will offer you a safe space where we can work together to achieve your personal growth and change.

-It’s normal to feel anxious or depressed when life is difficult and the future seems uncertain.
+It’s normal to feel stressed, anxious or depressed when life is difficult and the future seems uncertain.

-In therapy we look at what you are struggling with.
+In Counselling/ Psychotherapy we look at what you are struggling with.
 What you would like to change and how you can achieve that.
 It is important that the counsellor/ psychotherapist listens in an empathic, non-judgemental way whilst being perceptive and insightful.

 The first person you have to be honest with is yourself!
 It’s common to be stuck in patterns that no longer serve you well but you may be unaware of these patterns so are unable to change them without help which is quite normal.
 If you have followed these patterns all of your life you can feel they are part of who you are!